 Minneapolis is known as a hub of theatre and classical music in the midwest United States, with several venues, like the Guthrie, Ordway, State and Orpheum Theatres, enjoying national reputations.
 The Minneapolis Fringe Festival happens every August and showcases highlights from local companies.
 The Minnesota Opera, the St Paul Chamber Orchestra, the Minnesota Orchestra, and the Minnesota Dance Theatre are all highly regarded, and the various universities in the area stage various productions during the school year.

-Dinkytown is the place to go for a cheap and funky night out.
+Dinkytown is the place to go for a cheap and funky night out, as long as classes are in session.
 The neighbourhood is dominated by students from the nearby University of Minnesota, and there are a few buzzing venues that draw big crowds, like the Loring Pasta Bar and the Varsity Theatre, which hosts indie bands, film screenings, and dance nights.